 The MBNA Rewards World Elite Mastercard is a great option for Costco shoppers.

 It rewards you with 2 points per dollar across all categories, including on purchases at Costco.
-2 MBNA points equal to $0.02 when redeemed for travel, so you’ll essentially pocket 2% at Costco – which is double the earn rate of the Capital One Costco Mastercard.
+2 MBNA points equal to $0.02 when redeemed for travel rewards, so you’ll essentially pocket 2% at Costco – which is over double the earn rate of the Capital One Costco Mastercard.

-The MBNA Rewards World Elite also comes with an impressive welcome offer of 30,000 points ($300 value) that you’ll get for enrolling for e-statements and making $2,000 in purchase on the card within the first 90 days.
+The MBNA Rewards World Elite comes with an impressive welcome offer of 30,000 points (up to $300 value) that you’ll get for enrolling for e-statements and making at least $2,000 in purchase on the card within the first 90 days of signing up.
 While the card does have a $120 annual fee, it doesn’t cost anything to add authorized users, so you and your partner or a fellow family member can both rack up points with this card together at no extra cost.

 BMO World Elite Mastercard

-One of the best travel credit cards in Canada, the BMO World Elite Mastercard rewards you with 3 points per dollar spent on travel, restaurants, and entertainment, while paying 2 points per dollar on other categories.
+One of the best travel credit cards in Canada, the BMO World Elite Mastercard rewards you with 3 points per dollar spent on travel, restaurants, and entertainment, while paying 2 points per dollar on all other purchases (including at Costco).

 Since 1 BMO point equals to 0.7% when redeemed for travel, that works out to a return of 1.4% on Costco purchases – which comes out well ahead of the Capital One Costco Mastercard.

 This card also has some of the best perks available including top-notch travel insurance benefits, complimentary access to airport lounges, and a welcome bonus valued at up to $240.
 The card’s $150 annual fee is also waived for the first year.